Ewa6/quoteable-service/docs/tutorials/quick-start-guide.md

 sh start-server.sh
 ```

-The JSON server runs at `http://localhost:3000`.
-You can test it by running this address in your web browser.
+JSON Server runs at `http://localhost:3000`.
+You can test it by opening this address in your web browser.

 ## Step 5: Make your first API call in Postman

-Now it's time to make your first API call to the Quoteable Service!
-To do so, follow these steps:
+To make your first API call to Quoteable Service, follow these steps:

 1. Open Postman.
 2. Select the `GET` method and enter the address: `http://localhost:3000/subscribers`.
-3. Click **Send**.
-The status of the response should be `200 OK` and the response body should return all subscribers of the Quoteable Service.
+3. Select **Send**.
+The response status is `200 OK`, and the response body returns all Quoteable Service subscribers.

 ```shell
 curl "http://localhost:3000/subscribers"